vinfante1346/visualizations/README.md

 - Image Repository
 ```

-Please note that these tools are also governed by those captured in the configuration file under `sql_statement_permissions`.
+Please note that these tools are also governed by permissions captured in the configuration file under `sql_statement_permissions`.
 Object management tools to create and create or alter objects are governed by the `Create` permission.
 Object dropping is governed by the `Drop` permission.

 It is likely that more actions and objects will be included in future releases.

 # SQL Execution

 The general SQL tool will provide a way to execute generic SQL statements generated by the MCP client.
-Users have full control over the types of SQL statement that are approved by setting the allowed and/or disallowed statement types in the configuration file.
+Users have full control over the types of SQL statement that are approved in the configuration file.

 Listed in the configuration file under `sql_statement_permissions` are [sqlglot expression types](https://sqlglot.com/sqlglot/expressions.html).
 Those marked as False will be stopped before execution.
 Those marked with True will be executed (or prompt the user for execution based on the MCP client settings).

+**To enable the SQL execution tool, set `query_manager` to True in the configuration file under `other_services`.**
 **To allow all SQL expressions to pass the additional validation, set `All` to True.**

 Not all Snowflake SQL commands are mapped in sqlglot and you may find some obscure commands have yet to be captured in the configuration file.